 “Big chains, dress fancy.”

-I tune it to NPR, hit the gas and get down the road.
+I tune it to the oldies station, hit the gas and get down the road.
 Just like my father would have done.